Q: What makes you such an expert?!

 jam that was far ahead of you.
 YOU BENEFITTED.
 You weren't only helping

 those behind.
-Taking it further, if you maintain space and encourage
+Taking this further, if you maintain space and encourage

 merging during congested conditions, you might be preventing jams from

 forming far ahead of you.
-These effects can only occur if the merging
+Of course these effects can only occur if the

-lane is flowing much faster than the through-lane.
-By letting cars in
+merging lane is flowing much faster than the your lane.
+By letting

-early, you "send a signal" to the distant jam, throwing an anti-traffic
+cars in early, you "send a signal" to the distant jam ahead, throwing an

-pulse towards it which breaks it up.
-If that high-speed lane of
+anti-traffic pulse towards it which sometimes breaks it up.
+If that

-merging cars didn't exist, then you could only help drivers behind you.
+high-speed lane of merging cars didn't exist, then you could only help

 Q: If I open up space ahead of me, somebody will